 Day Two of the ride begins at the Fayette County Fairgrounds on Sunday morning, April 29, and ends at the Circuit of the Americas (COTA) in Austin.
 Lunch will be provided on the course and a second meal is offered at the finish.

 Q: What time does the BP MS 150 start and finish?

-The start time for Saturday at Tully Stadium and Rhodes Stadium is 6:45 a.m. (weather permitting).
+The start time for Saturday at Energy Corridor Park Row and Rhodes Stadium is 6:45 a.m. (weather permitting).
 The start time on Sunday is 6:45 a.m. (weather permitting).
 The Waller Stadium start is a rolling start from 8 a.m. - 10 a.m.
 The ride will officially end at 6:30 p.m. on Saturday and Sunday.

 Q: How long is the route?

 The BP MS 150 routes are listed below.
 Breakpoints are located every 8-15 miles along the route featuring snacks, sports drink and water to keep you going.
 In addition, first aid stations, mechanical support, sunblock and rest room facilities are provided to meet all your needs.
-The official 2018 route has not been posted at this time; check the Routes & Maps page for updates.
+Check the Routes & Maps page for updates.

 Q: Where do I drop off my luggage?